-10.3 Statement of compliance with applicable European directives
+10.3 Statement of compliance to applicable European directives

-We, Flowserve Limitorque, 5114 Woodall Road, Lynchburg, VA, USA 24502, as the manufacturer of the equipment listed below:
+We, Limitorque, a unit of Flowserve USA Inc., 5114 Woodall Road, Lynchburg, VA, USA 24502, as the manufacturer of the equipment listed below:

-The QX-1, 2, 3, 4, 5 Series B electronic valve actuator is a non-intrusive electronic actuator.
-It is specifically designed for the purpose of being mounted to a quarter turn valve (or other apparatus) in order to move the valve from fully closed to fully open.
+MX-05, 10, 20, 40, 85, 140 and 150 electronic valve actuators.
+The MX actuator is a non-intrusive electronic actuator.
+It is specifically designed for the purpose of being mounted to multi-turn valves (or other apparatus) in order to move the valve from fully closed to fully open.

-Confirm, in accordance with the Essential Health and Safety Requirements of Annex II of Article 17 of Directive 2014/34/EU on equipment and protective systems intended for use in potentially explosive atmospheres, that the above equipment has been designed and manufactured to:
+Confirm, in accordance with the requirements of clause 1.2.7 of the Essential Health and Safety Requirements of Community Directive 2014/34/EU and protective systems intended for use in potentially explosive atmospheres, that the above equipment has been designed and manufactured to:

-- a) Avoid physical injury or other harm which may be caused by direct or indirect contact; - b) Assure that the surface temperature of accessible parts or radiation which cause a danger, are not produced; - c) Eliminate non-electric dangers which are revealed by experience; - d) Assure that foreseeable conditions of overload shall not give rise to dangerous situations.
+- Avoid physical injury or other harm which may be caused by direct or indirect contact; - Assure that the surface temperature of accessible parts or radiation which cause a danger, are not produced; - c) Eliminate non-electric dangers which are revealed by experience; - d) Assure that foreseeable conditions of overload shall not give rise to dangerous situations.

-And where these risks are wholly or partly covered by other Community Directives, the equipment satisfies the requirements of those specific Directives.
+And where these risks are wholly or partly covered by other community directives, the equipment satisfies the requirements of those specific directives.